-Successfully Use Current Events in a Marketing Campaign
+Successfully Use Current Events in your MSP Marketing Campaign

 When it comes to business ethics, the internet and the concept of ‘going viral’ is relatively new territory.
 When a story breaks and begins to go viral, businesses will try and hitch a ride on the wave of attention the story is receiving.
 For a business, building a marketing campaign around one of these viral stories or events can be a great success, depending on your choice of event.